 These porters often use a basketful of keys to locate specific vehicles, clicking the key fob buttons until they find the vehicle they’re looking for.
 Then, porters manually start each vehicle to see whether they have enough fuel to drive to the retail lot, and if not, add fuel using a gas can.
 This inefficient manual process takes time and resources that dealerships could put to better use generating revenue.

-With the Maestro tool, dealerships can monitor the charge of all vehicles on and off the lot simply by tracking them on the app’s intuitive dashboard.
+With the Interface tool, dealerships can monitor the charge of all vehicles on and off the lot simply by tracking them on the app’s intuitive dashboard.
 Dealerships will know exactly where every vehicle is at all times and what level of charge it has, enabling a leaner management environment that frees up staff time for more productive tasks.
-And Maestro is scalable, enabling dealerships to capture data from each vehicle instantly, regardless of lot size.
+And Interface is scalable, enabling dealerships to capture data from each vehicle instantly, regardless of lot size.

 Use Analytics Tools to Develop an EV Management Strategy

-By offering dealerships an array of intuitive analytics tools, Maestro can turn lengthy manual processes into digital data-driven ones.
+By offering dealerships an array of intuitive analytics tools, Interface can turn lengthy manual processes into digital data-driven ones.
 For example, knowing the charge levels of all vehicles at all times can help dealerships build strategies to ensure that vehicles have enough charge to get to the right place at the right time.

-What’s more, Maestro monitors and controls important other functions of the Future Energy EV charging environment, including lighting, video surveillance, and power usage.
-Maestro can also integrate with existing intelligent devices and systems on the dealership property to create insights on a single dashboard that’s easily accessible for all departments, breaking down silos.
+What’s more, Interface monitors and controls important other functions of the Future Energy EV charging environment, including lighting, video surveillance, and power usage.
+Interface can also integrate with existing intelligent devices and systems on the dealership property to create insights on a single dashboard that’s easily accessible for all departments, breaking down silos.
 Having so many critical data points and functions accessible in one easy-to-use application can open up a world of possibilities in terms of inventory management and security.

 Ensuring Vehicles Are Ready for Customers